-Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, and 2016.
+Please Note: This article is written for users of the following Microsoft Word versions: 2007, 2010, 2013, 2016, 2019, Word in Microsoft 365, and 2021.
 If you are using an earlier version (Word 2003 or earlier), this tip may not work for you.
 For a version of this tip written specifically for earlier versions of Word, click here: Formatting Lots of Tables.

 Formatting Lots of Tables

 Word includes a very powerful table editor that allows you to make short work of presenting tables in your documents.
-To quickly format a table, you can use Word's Table AutoFormat feature if you so desire.
+Once you add a table, you can use one of Word's built-in table styles that are available on the Table Design tab of the ribbon.

-Even though the Table AutoFormat feature is great, it doesn't provide optimal formatting for all users.
-It is not unusual to need entirely different table formatting than what is available with AutoFormat.
+Even though the built-in styles are great, they don't provide optimal formatting for all users.
+It is not unusual to need entirely different table formatting than what is provided in the table styles.
 If you have many tables to format, and the formatting of your tables is complex, you may be longing for the ability to add your own table formats to Word.

 There are ways you can lighten your table-formatting burdens, however.
 All you need to do is use the following features of Word.